 - 1 tsp olive oil

 - 85 g tin sardines fillets (or whole fish)

 - Half an avocado, sliced

-- Place your leaves in a large bowl, squeeze over the lemon juice and drizzle over the olive oil, sprinkle with salt & pepper and toss till coated.
+- Place leaves in a large bowl, squeeze over the lemon juice and drizzle over the olive oil, sprinkle with salt and pepper and toss till coated.

-- Put leaves in serving bowl and top with sardine fillets, olives, avocado slices, and cherry tomatoes.
+- Put leaves in serving bowl, top with sardine fillets, olives, avocado slices, and cherry tomatoes.

-- If you are not eating straight away or taking to work, to avoid leaves wilting, just combine the salad ingredients (leaves, sardines, cherry tomatoes, olives) in one bowl or transportable container.
+- If you are not eating straight away or taking to work, to avoid leaves wilting, combine the salad ingredients (leaves, sardines, cherry tomatoes, olives) in one transportable container.

-- Make the dressing (olive oil, lemon juice, salt & pepper) in another bowl or transportable container.
+- Make the dressing (olive oil, lemon juice, mayonnaise, salt and pepper) in another container.

 - Only put the dressing on and cut the avocado before you are going to eat.